 Analytic Approach

 The base model used in this analysis is the accepted model from the 2022 assessment cycle (model 2019.1a).
-Model 19.1a is a single sex, age-based model with length-based selectivity and is optimized with the SS software (Methot and Wetzell 2013).
-An important aspect to consider in the presented analysis is that this model uses the CFSR index within an environmental link to the AFSC longline survey catchability parameter (first accepted in Barbeaux et al. 2017).
+Model 19.1a is a single sex, age-based model with length-based selectivity and is optimized with the Stock Synthesis software (Methot and Wetzell 2013).
+An important aspect of this analysis is that this model uses the CFSR index within an environmental link to the AFSC longline survey catchability parameter (first accepted in Barbeaux et al. 2017).

 Description of Alternative Models